 Damages for breach of privacy on Facebook

 Even within a private Facebook Group you are not allowed to post private information about other people.
-You cannot write about their sexuality, their infidelity or about their mental or physical health individuals.
+You cannot write about their sexuality, their infidelity or about the mental or physical health of individuals.

 In a recent privacy breach on Facebook court case, a family member claimed that the claimant had been treated for mental illness and was self-harming.
 The context of the publication was a family dispute where often those types of allegations are common.